 I tried to think of a solution.
 How could we come together and create a supportive place where everyone can feel safe, secure and seen?
 A place where we are all included.
 Through Including You , kids who volunteer to be mentors are paired up with younger kids who experience disparities because of learning, developmental or physical disabilities, or economic disparities.
 We can laugh and learn together.

 But there was still the issue of digital inclusion.
-Through friends and family and selling Including You merchandise, I had given 45 laptops and hotspots to mentees in rural Mississippi to facilitate a partnership with a nonprofit there.
+Through friends and family and selling Including You merchandise, I had given 65 laptops, and hotspots and other devices to mentees in rural Mississippi to facilitate a partnership with a nonprofit there.
 But then I realized how much was needed close to home.
 I read an article in the local paper about 9-year-old Kimani, a Bronx girl whose mother was being threatened with Children’s Services because her daughter lacked a computer and was missing remote classes.
 I had just won money through a Girl Scout award, so I used that to buy a laptop for Kimani.
 When I delivered it, she told me how hard it had been for her to miss out on so much school because her school never replaced the broken tablet they provided.
 I was so glad I could help her.